natlogica/hundred-days/r1-log.md

 ### R1D46
 Today's project uses BeautifulSoup to create a Python Time Machine.
 It asks for input for a date in time, then uses that to scrape the corresponding Billboard Top 100 songs for that date.
 Then it adds those songs to a Spotify playlist.

+### R1D47
+Today's project is a price checker for Amazon which uses BeautifulSoup to scrape a product page and then email new prices when they change.